Glossary

 An Account is a record of identification and ownership within Convex.
 Accounts may be either:

-• Actor Accounts: Accounts that are managed by an autonomous Actor, where behavior is 100% deterministic according the associated CVM code.
+- Actor Accounts: Accounts that are managed by an autonomous actor, where behaviour is 100% deterministic according to the associated CVM code for the actor.

-An Account Key is a 32-byte Value used as a public key to control access to an Account.
+An account key is a 32-byte value (blob) used as a public key to control access to an account.

 It is generally shown as a hexadecimal string, looking something like:

-Technically, the Account Key of a User Account is an Ed25519 Public Key.
+Technically, the account key of a user account is an Ed25519 public key.
 You must be in possession of the corresponding private key in order to digitally sign transactions for that Account.
-Actor Accounts have Addresses that are generated via SHA3-256 hash functions (and therefore do not have a corresponding private key, and no transactions can be submitted for them).
+Actor accounts have a nil account key (therefore they do not have a corresponding private key, and no transactions can be submitted for them).

 Actor